yoander/doc/Nix/PHP/compile-php-5.6-centos-7.md

 libcurl-devel libicu-devel gd-devel readline-devel libmcrypt-devel systemd-devel
 ```

-## Download php-build.sh script from [Github](https://raw.githubusercontent.com/yoander/sysadmin/master/shscript/php-build.sh)
+### Download [php-build.sh](https://raw.githubusercontent.com/yoander/sysadmin/master/shscript/php-build.sh) script from Github

 php-build.sh script is helper for PHP compilation process.
 Enable the most used extensions as: curl, openssl, intl, mysql, pcre, ... and allows to install PHP in custom dir, offers options to compile PHP with Apache (prefork or worker) or fpm support.

+You can modify php-build.sh according your neeeded.

 If you compile PHP with fpm support you must edit php-build.sh and set the user and group under the fpm process will be run

 ``` bash
 # wget https://raw.githubusercontent.com/yoander/sysadmin/master/shscript/php-build.sh && \
 chmod a+x php-build.sh
 ```

-## Build PHP with fpm support and systemd integration
+### Build PHP with fpm support and systemd integration

+PHP-FPM (FastCGI Process Manager) is an alternative FastCGI implementation for PHP, bundled with the official PHP distribution since version 5.3.3.
+Adjust fpm values according your needed

 First create necessary DIR that will be used during compilation processs